ise-uiuc/nnsmith/doc/CONTRIBUTING.md

 ### `pre-commit`

-[`pre-commit`](https://pre-commit.com/) is a convenient tool to check and format your code while commiting codes.
+[`pre-commit`](https://pre-commit.com/) is a convenient tool to check and format your code while committing codes.

 To set-up pre-commit: